-Simply walking through the woods searching for morels is therapeutic, but if you’re out on a mission focus on locating the trees that morels like.
+Simply walking through wooded areas, searching for morels is therapeutic, but if you’re out on a mission focus on locating the trees that morels like.

 If you find some, make a note of the trees around the morels – chances are you’ll find more morels under similar trees in the same forest.

-They need a certain amount of warmth – soil temperatures of about 50 degrees – so early in the season look for them on South-facing slopes in fairly open areas.
+They need a certain amount of warmth – soil temperature of about 50 degrees – so early in the season look for them on South-facing slopes in fairly open areas.

-There’s an old-wive’s tail that the morels come out when the oak leaves are the size of mouse ears, so if all else fails, you can use that as your guide!
+According to the Foxfire Books there’s an old-wive’s tail that the morels come out when the oak leaves are the size of mouse ears, so if all else fails, you can use that as your guide!

 When you get to an area you think would be a good morel-producing area (the right trees, humidity, etc.) squat down and scan the ground around you.

-Usually early in the morel-season they tend to be black but the gray, white and yellow ones appearing later in the season.
+Usually early in the morel-season they tend to be black morels but the gray, white and yellow morels appearing later in the season.